axerunner-governance-proposals/guides/Create_a_Proposal_Using_a_Template.md

 # Create a Proposal Using a Template

 ##### About this document
-This guide will help you through the process to create a proposal using a simple template the Dash Community [proposal templates](https://github.com/axerunner-governance-proposals/Proposal-templates).
+This guide will help you through the process to create a proposal using a simple template  [proposal templates](https://github.com/axerunner-governance-proposals/Proposal-templates).
 It's easier than it looks.

 ### Create a proposal repository
 1. Sign in to Github and go to [axerunner governance main page](https://github.com/axerunner-governance-proposals)